MeilCli/common-lint-reporter/documents/oss-or-dependabot-usage.md

-# Usage of oss or using dependabot repository
+# Usage of OSS or using dependabot
 `github-actions` token has not `write` permission at triggered by `pull_request` that created from forked repository or created by dependabot.
 This reason is for security

 So, such repository's `pull_request` workflow can not report lint result.
 In this case, you can use `workflow_run` workflow instead of the normal workflow